Nefertari (18th dynasty)

 Nefertari was a queen of the Eighteenth Dynasty of Egypt, the first Great Royal Wife of Pharaoh Thutmose IV.

 Her origins are unknown, it is likely that she was a commoner.
 On several depictions she and queen mother Tiaa are depicted as goddesses accompanying Thutmose.
-For unknown reasons, in Thutmose's 7th year Nefertari was replaced by Thutmose's sister Iaret as the Great Royal Wife; it has been suggested that she either died or was pushed into the background when Iaret was old enough to become Thutmose's wife.
+For unknown reasons, in Thutmose's 7th year, two separate monuments attest to another Great Royal Wife, who was his sister Iaret; it has been suggested that she either died or was pushed into the background when Iaret was old enough to become Thutmose's wife.

+However, many pharaohs concurrently had multiple Great Royal Wives.
+For instance, Amenhotep III designated his daughter Sitamun as a Great Royal Wife while his wife Tiye was still alive; Ramesses II had several daughter-queens coexisting alongside his Hittite Great Royal Wife; Ramesses III was also documented to have two Great Royal Wives simultaneously, one of whom was confirmed to hold princess status.
+Similarly, Iaret was a princess as well, and her sudden emergence was considered to follow the death of Tiaa.
+Due to her lineage, she assumed a role previously filled by the queen mother.
+Nefertari and Iaret differed significantly in their functions as queens: Nefertari was chosen as a wife by Thutmose IV, whereas Iaret, by virtue of her rank, succeeded Tiaa and was regarded as a wife only in a ritual sense.
+Had Nefertari survived until the end of Thutmose IV’s reign, they might have coexisted as Great Royal Wives.

 Nefertari was depicted on 8 stelae from Giza together with her husband before various deities.
 She was also shown on a stela found in the Luxor Temple and was mentioned on a scarab found in Gurob.
 It is not known whether any children were born either to Nefertari or to Iaret; after Thutmose's death the next pharaoh was Amenhotep III, the son of a secondary wife called Mutemwia.